Blanco Faucets Review & Rating Updated: 03/19/18

 Many original Blanco designs have reached this stage, and have been widely copied.
 But while the design might be available as a knock-off for a lower price, what is not available is the wide range of unique Blanco faucet finishes.

 Blanco is well-known for its adventures in sink and faucet finishes.
 In addition to finishing faucets to exactly match the colors of its sinks, it offers a number of in which one part of the faucet, usually the body, is finished to match the sink, and the rest of the faucet is finished in one of several metallic coatings, the most common being polished chrome.
 Blanco offers some looks rarely available elsewhere, including Anthracite, its not-quite-black finish.
 However, not every Blanco faucet is available with every Blanco finish.
 The finish selection for a faucet often depends a great deal on which outside manufacturer makes the faucet and the finishes available from that particular manufacturer.

 Blanco's warranty is about average for faucet warranties in North America.
 All parts and finishes except the Cafe Brown finish are warranted for as long as the original purchaser owns the home in which the faucet is installed.

-If you find an exceptional value on a Blanco faucet (or sink) at a non-traditional source such as an on-line auction site, there is a strong likelihood that it is a counterfeit Blanco faucet.
+If you find an exceptional value on a Blanco faucet (or sink) at a non-traditional source such as an online auction site, there is a strong likelihood that it is a counterfeit Blanco faucet.
 For a genuine Blanco faucet, stick to known suppliers.
 You will pay a little more but for that modest addition, you get the benefit of Blanco's exception warranty and customer service.
 Blanco does not provide post-sales services to counterfeit sinks or faucets, or any product bought outside of its authorized dealer network.